waku-org/specs/standards/application/relay-reliability.md

 An application could use different pubsub topics and content topics, for example a community may have its own pubsub topic, and each channel may have its own content topic.
 To fetch all missing messages in a specific channel, the application can query the store node with the provided pubsub topic, content topic and time range.

+For incoming messages, the processing flow can be like this:
+- subscribe to the interested pubsub and content topics
+- query the store node with the interested topics and time range for message hashes periodically
+- check if the message hash is exist in local database, if not, adding the message hash to a buffer, if yes, skip the message
+- fetch the missing messages in the buffer from store node
+- process the messages necessarily
+- update the last fetch time for the interested topic

+The implementation in Python may look like this:

 ```python
 class FetchRecord:
     pubsubTopic: str